TheSharks/WildBeastDocs/docs/install_docker.md

 Welcome to the installation guide for WildBeast on Docker!
-In this guide, we'll walk you through the installation and deployment process for the WildBeast bot on Docker.
+In this guide, we'll walk you through the installation and deployment process for WildBeast on Docker.

 This guide allows for WildBeast to be installed on a Windows or Mac system.
 We will be instructing this on Windows, but if you're Mac savvy you should be able to do it yourself.